-Our employment law attorneys in Florida are ready to provide clients with effective representation in all areas of employment law.
+Our Florida employment law firm provides clients with effective representation in all areas of employment law.

 As an employee, when confronted with legal issues in the workplace, it may be difficult to know your rights.
 Employees may face multiple forms of illegal conduct in the workplace, including discrimination, harassment, whistleblower violations, and many others.

 No employee should be subjected to unfair employment practices.
-Contacting a Florida employment lawyer is the first step in defending your rights as an employee.
+Contacting a Florida work lawyer is the first step in defending your rights as an employee.

 - Age (if over 40),